MicrosoftDocs/globalization/globalization/localizability/images-and-icons.md

 ### Avoid showing flesh or body parts

 There are as many different attitudes about displaying the exposed human body as there are shades of gray.
-What is considered taboo in one culture or country can be widely accepted in another.
+What is considered taboo in one culture or country/region can be widely accepted in another.
 These varying attitudes range from the body needing to be completely covered to the acceptance of bikinis.
 With the widespread use of the Internet and global communications, you will never know for sure who will see or use your products.
 Thus the best practice is not to display skin or even use a body part to convey a concept.